servinagrero/monaco/README.md

 # Parametric: True
 # Has sweeps: False

-sim.with_parametric() # We select parametric analysis
-sim.with_sweeps() # And also sweep generation
+# Parameters can be read from default path
+sim.with_parametric()

+sweeps = '''
+temperature list 27 80
+'''
+sim.with_sweeps(sweeps) # Or provided directly

 params, sweeps = sim.run_single()
 results = pd.read_csv(results_path / 'freq.csv')
 # We can do what we want with the results

-# Since `SimBuilder.run_iterations` retuns an iterator, we can advace the iterations when we want:
+# Since `SimBuilder.run_iterations` retuns an iterator,
+# we can advace the iterations when we want:
 simulations = sim.run_iterations(10)
 params, sweeps = next(simulations)

+# Moreover if `sim.is_verbose` is True,
+# the output of the simulator will be shown in stdout

 # Or with a for loop
 for params, sweeps in simulations:
     print("Iteration finished")

+# In the case of using Cadence to run the simulations,
-# For advance usage, we can rely on Ocean to launch our simulations
+# we can rely on Ocean to launch our simulations. `Cadence_project` points
-# Cadence_project points to the directory inside Cadence where the files are stored
+# to the directory inside Cadence where the files are stored
 sim.with_ocean(cadence_project)

+# If sweeps are enabled, the builder raises an error
+# when trying to run more simulations than sweeps available
+try:
+    params, sweeps = sim.run_single()
+except StopIteration:
+    print("No more sweeps to run")

+# To rerun simulations we have to reset sweeps
+# sim.with_sweeps(sweeps)
 ```

 ## License